genepi/ngs-class/scripts/mapping.md

  and `samtools index <aligned-file.bam>` to index the file.

 ## Task 3
 Run `samtools depth <file.bam>` on the file and interpret the output.
-Learn about the `-a` parameter and add it to your script.
+Learn about the `-a` parameter and add it to your command.